 Geo-restriction is an annoying feature for popular streaming platforms like Netflix, Youtube, Hulu, Prime, and many more.
 There’s a lot of popular content on these platforms that are blocked in different regions.

 You can easily avoid this restriction by using a VPN.
 With a VPN, you can virtually choose any country as your browsing location and access any content available on the web.

 A study showed that 71% of employees in admin roles are working from home or remotely.
 After the global pandemic, companies will continue to promote remote working roles.

 When you’re working in an office, your device is usually connected to a secured LAN network with custom firewalls and security protocols.
 But you won’t have that same security when working remotely.
 You might be working from your own private network at home or from public Wi-FI.

 In that case, you’re putting the company’s confidential files and important client data at risk.
 A VPN has data encryption features, which keep your confidential information safe.
 VPNs have peer-to-peer encryption, which means that a hacker won’t be able to intercept any communication between you and your clients.

 If you have a business, you can provide VPN access to all your employees who are working away from the office.
 It keeps your important information always safe, allows constant communication without any intrusion, and protects your customer data.

 Save Cost on Shopping

 You’d be surprised to know that a lot of products and services online are sold at different prices in different countries.
-For example, the Amazon Prime subscription is offered at only $3 in India, where it’s $12.99 in the USA.
+For example, the Amazon Prime subscription is offered at only $3 in India, whereas it’s $12.99 in the USA.
 Using a VPN, you can simply change your location and purchase the cheaper service.

 Similarly, Playstation games on the US store is far more expensive than the Argentina or Turkey store.
-With a little bit of research, VPNs location spoofing capabilities can help you save a lot of money.
+With a little bit of research, VPN location spoofing capabilities can help you save a lot of money.